liuteriadautore/liuteriadautore/README.md

 ### Welcome to Liuteria d'Autore

 Liuteria d'Autore is a shop dedicate in making and restoring fine string instruments.
-It's run by Andrea Spada, an italian master luthier living and workign in Rio de Janeiro.
+It's run by Andrea Spada, an italian master luthier living and working in Rio de Janeiro, Brazil.
-This is a repository collection for the main and additional websites, as well as open resources as drawings, informations and documentation about ancient. traditional and modern luthiery.
+This is a repository collection for the main and additional websites, as well as open resources as drawings, informations and documentation about ancient, traditional and modern luthiery.
 Enjoy!

 <!--
 **liuteriadautore/liuteriadautore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.